-How To Send and Receive Text messages on a PC Without a Phone
+How To Send and Receive Text Messages on a PC Without a Phone

 Well, of course, you can use your desktop or laptop keyboard to send text messages rather than using your phone to send text messages!
 In this article, I’ll give you a quick tutorial on how to send and receive text messages on your PC or Mac without using a phone at all in the process.
 There are a lot of SMS apps for PC and Macs, but in this article, I’m going to focus on three of the biggest and most popular.
 They are Pinger Textfree Web, Pushbullet and MightyText.
 In addition, I’ll discuss the old standby Google Voice, and also the little-known SMS messaging features of Skype.

 The Pinger Textfree Web interface is simple and easy to use.
 Your phone number is to the left and clicking on it brings up the text window.
 Type in your message and your recipient and hit send.
 Text messages seem to be sent out very quickly.
 During my testing of this web app, there was a delay of less than two minutes between sending a text and seeing it received on the test phone I used.
 The service keeps track of your message threads just like an SMS app on your phone would.
 However, note that the messages are stored on the Pinger servers, not locally, so if you have Internet connectivity problems you might have trouble accessing your message history.

 Install the app and sign in with a Google or Facebook account on both instances of Pushbullet.
 From there you can select SMS from the menu, compose your message, add a recipient(s) and send the message.
 Arriving messages and phone calls will trigger a Windows notification and you can reply directly or from the Pushbullet app.
 The app also integrates with Cortana but I didn’t try that part.
 Pushbullet seems to work quickly and effectively.
 Having to install stuff may be a no-go for those at work but otherwise, the app works well.

 Send or receive text messages with MightyText